Tsum Valley Trek - 16 Days | Sacred Buddhist Trail Expedition

 Trip Extensions

 Want to see more of Nepal?
-We can add activities like a jungle safari in Chitwan or Bardiya, bungee jumping in Pokhara, Bhote Koshi, or Kushma, white-water rafting on the Bhote Koshi, Trishuli, or Seti rivers, kayaking in Trishuli or Pokhara, paragliding over Pokhara or Kathmandu, zip-flying in Kathmandu, Pokhara, or Kushma, canyoning at Pokhara or Sukhuta Beach, or hot air ballooning in Pokhara.
+We can add activities like a jungle safari in Chitwan or Bardiya, bungee jumping in Pokhara, Bhote Koshi, or Kushma, white-water rafting on the Bhote Koshi, Trishuli, or Seti rivers, kayaking in Trishuli or Pokhara, paragliding over Pokhara, zip-flying in Kathmandu, Pokhara, or Kushma, canyoning at Pokhara or Sukute Beach, or hot air ballooning in Pokhara.

 For culture and history, we arrange guided tours of the Kathmandu Valley's UNESCO World Heritage Sites — Bhaktapur Durbar Square, Patan Durbar Square, Kathmandu Durbar Square, Swayambhunath (the Monkey Temple), Boudhanath Stupa, and Pashupatinath Temple.
 Sunrise trips to Nagarkot and Dhulikhel are also popular.
 We can arrange spiritual visits to temples, stupas, monasteries, and meditation centres too.
 Check our ADD-ON packages when you book.